Search Railroad Sites For:

 Back up move.

 Photo Runby 4.
-We all then got back onto the train and we headed towards Laurel Siding.
-Once we got there, some of us detrained and got to watch the train being rearranged for our return north later.
+After reboarding, we headed toward Laurel Siding.
+Upon our arrival, some of us detrained and were able to watch the train being rearranged for our northbound return later.

 Our power running around our train.

-I reboarded the train and here they are switching the consist around to put us at the rear of the train.
+After the power was run around our train, I reboarded while the consist was being switched to put us at the rear of the train.

 Passengers taking photographs during this part of the trip.
-Once everyone was back onboard and the train put back together we backed into Metamora and detrained for lunch into the pouring rain.
-I headed to a coffee bar and ordered a pair of Hot Dogs and a Coke.
-After lunch, I decided to have a look around.
+Once everyone was back onboard and the train put back together, we backed into Metamora and detrained for lunch into the pouring rain.
+I headed to a coffee bar and ordered a pair of hot dogs and a Coca-Cola.
+After lunch, I decided to look around.

 Here is the train, the Metamora Lock and waterfall.